All Products

 FAQ

-• Does DTS detect the database names, table names, and column names that are modified by using the name mapping feature as inconsistent data?
+• Are database, table, and column names that are modified using the name mapping feature verified as inconsistent data?

 The data verification feature is compatible with the name mapping feature for databases and tables.
-If you use the name mapping feature to modify database names, table names, and column names, only the modified column names are detected as inconsistent data.
+If you use this feature to modify database, table, and column names, only the modified column names are detected as inconsistent data.
+The database and table names are not.

-• Why am I unable to select a data verification mode for a DTS instance?
+• Why can I not select a verification mode in a DTS instance?

-The DTS instance may not support the data verification mode, or the Synchronization Types or Migration Types that corresponds to the data verification mode is not selected in the Configure Objects and Advanced Settings step.
+The current instance may not support the corresponding data verification mode, or the corresponding Synchronization Types or Migration Types was not selected in the Configure Objects step.